-We celebrate this month to look at past accomplishments of women throughout history and see areas of possible growth in the future.
-Women still experience workplace prejudice and discrimination, pay gaps, medical discrimination, and more.
+People worldwide celebrate March to look at past accomplishments of women throughout history and see areas of possible growth in the future.
+Women still experience workplace prejudice and discrimination, pay gaps, medical discrimination, and other forms of discrimination.
 In addition, women of color and women with disabilities face higher rates of discrimination.
-Celebrating Women's History Month gives us a chance to honor the strides we've made towards gender equality while acknowledging how we can improve our world.
+Celebrating Women's History Month allows everyone to honor individuals' strides toward gender equality.

-When Could A Woman Get A Credit Card?
+When Could A Woman First Get A Credit Card In The US?

 How Long Was The Fight For Women's Suffrage?

-It is only possible to truly celebrate and understand this holiday through an intersectional lens.
-So many of the influential figures in women's history have been women of color, women with disabilities, women in the LGBTQ+ community, and other minority women.
-Much of what we are taught about women's history focuses only on the contributions of women in majority groups, leaving out other important figures.
-By honoring their accomplishments and legacies, we can celebrate women's history more accurately and thoughtfully.
-The progress we have made towards gender equality results from women from all different backgrounds working together for a common goal.
-Maintaining our focus on an intersectional view of women's accomplishments and places for potential progress can give us the power to make the changes we need.
+It may only be possible to fully celebrate and understand this holiday through an intersectional lens.
+Many influential figures in women's history have been women of color, women with disabilities, women in the LGBTQ+ community, and other minority women.
+Much of what people are taught about women's history focuses only on the contributions of women in majority groups, leaving out other figures.

 By honoring the accomplishments and legacies of all women, communities can celebrate women's history more accurately.
 The progress toward gender equality often results from women from all different backgrounds working together for a common goal while understanding that each woman may have unique circumstances that put them in a place of privilege or greater struggle.
 Focusing on an intersectional view of women's accomplishments may provide a foundation for change.